Black cowboys

-Black cowboys in the American West accounted for up to an estimated 25% of cowboys "who went up the trail" from the 1860s to 1880s and substantial but unknown percentage in the rest of the ranching industry, estimated to be at least 5000 workers according the latest research.
+Black cowboys in the American West accounted for up to an estimated 25% of cowboys "who went up the trail" to participate in cattle drives from the 1860s to 1880s, estimated to be at least 5,000 individuals.
+They were also part of the rest of the ranching industry in the West.

-Typically former slaves or born into the families of former slaves, many black men had skills in cattle handling and headed West at the end of the Civil War.
-Though the industry generally treated black men equally to white men in terms of pay and responsibilities, discrimination persisted, though to a lesser extent than in other industries of the time; historian Kenneth Porter (1994) describes the employment composition of trail parties as:
+Typically former slaves or born into the families of former slaves, many African American men had skills in cattle handling and headed West at the end of the Civil War.
+Compared to other industries of the time, Black men in the cattle industry were able to hold a range of responsibilities and get paid relatively equally to White men, although racial discrimination persisted.